 The Sounding Spirit project team organized the digitized works into collections, researched and drafted collection descriptions, volume summaries, and volume level metadata, and ingested the digitized works and accompanying descriptive entries and metadata into Readux.
 Erin Fulton conducted background research on volumes and collections and wrote initial drafts of most descriptive entries.
 (Chris Fenner drafted summaries for Folk Songs of the American Negro, and Jesse P. Karlsberg drafted the summary for Hesperian Harp.)
 Meredith Doster led the revision of these summaries with Jesse P. Karlsberg reviewing and approving all descriptive entries.
 Attributions are listed below each volume description and collection summary.
 Erin Fulton led the compilation of descriptive metadata, supported by Sara Palmer and content consultants at partner archives.
 Sara Palmer ingested the works into Readux.

-In addition to expanding the library, the team plans to incorporate lesson plans and teaching materials for a variety of learning levels, scholarly essays, and data visualizations about the site’s songbooks into the expanded Sounding Spirit digital library site.
-Until then, the Sounding Spirit team is excited to make these first collections of volumes accessible for research, teaching, and discovery.
+In addition to adding new volumes and collections, Sounding Spirit plans to incorporate lesson plans and teaching materials for a variety of learning levels, scholarly essays, and data visualizations about the site’s songbooks into the expanded digital library.
+Until then, the Sounding Spirit team is excited to make these pilot collections and volumes accessible for research, teaching, and discovery.

 Emory Center for Digital Scholarship, Emory University